Rainforest QA's Employee Performance Review Best Practices

 - Journal what you are grateful for in terms of professional growth in 2017 and add this to your review.

 Lauren also put together an FAQ to answer common questions as well as a quick guide on how to answer performance review questions and shared it with the team.
-She advises HR admins to include a FAQ: “Get all of the questions that you think people will ask and prepare the answers in advance with things like specific due dates and visibility settings.
+She advises human resources admins to include a FAQ: “Get all of the questions that you think people will ask and prepare the answers in advance with things like specific due dates and visibility settings.
 I recommend having the FAQ ready when you launch the review cycle.”

 Here are some sample questions from Rainforest’s FAQ: